mahfuz195/Lyft-perception-challange/README.md

 ## Dataset

 The given dataset by lyft contained 1000 images containing road and cars along with ground truth (segmented image) from CARLA autonomous vehicle simulator.

 ## Model Selection

-I have used Fully Convolution Network (FCN-8) proposed by [Long et al.](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) and used pretrained VGG16 as an encoder.
-Upsampling layer followed by VGG16 encoder layer was used to segment for each pixel.
+First I implemented the SegNet Architecture.
+But my model as not performing well and was giving a very low framerate and accuracy.
+I tried data augmentation, dropout, and regularization on SegNet.
+But still model was performing poorly.
+Then I realized that the model was too complicated and selected Fully Convolution Network (FCN) [Long et al.](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) as it is simpler model.
+I modified VGG16 pertained model to segment the cars and road using FCN-8 for this competition.
+I selected FCN-8 as it provides better accuracy compared to FCN-16 and FCN-32.
+I modified the output layers for 3 classes so that it predicts Cars, Roads, and None for rest of the classes.
+My model takes input (352, 800, 3) as the input image and outputs an image with the same size.

 ## Data Prepossing